Zilfimian/Econometrics-Tutoring-24/Exam_6.md

 $$(1.43) (0.032)$$

-## Interpretation

-Find whether making the distinction between European and American firms helps to understand better the behavior of investment and interpret your results.
+**Find whether making the distinction between European and American firms helps to understand better the behavior of investment and interpret your results.**

 # Question 3